pypa/packaging.python.org/source/tutorials/packaging-projects.rst

   package.
 This is shown on the package detail page on PyPI.
   In this case, the description is loaded from :file:`README.md` (which is a common pattern).
-There also is a more advanced table form described in the :ref:`project metadata specification <declaring-project-metadata>`.
+There also is a more advanced table form described in the :ref:`pyproject.toml guide <writing-pyproject-toml>`.
 - ``requires-python`` gives the versions of Python supported by your project.
-Installers like :ref:`pip` will look back through older versions of packages until it finds one that has a matching Python version.
+An installer like :ref:`pip` will look back through older versions of packages until it finds one that has a matching Python version.
 - ``classifiers`` gives the index and :ref:`pip` some additional metadata about your package.
 In this case, the package is only compatible with Python